Marshall Middleton II specifications and in-depth review

 supports pairing for stereo sound

-The Marshall Middleton II does not support stereo pairing, meaning it cannot be connected to another speaker for stereo sound output.
-This feature is absent, but the speaker still provides quality audio on its own.
+The Marshall Middleton II does not support stereo pairing, meaning it cannot be linked with a second unit to create a two-speaker stereo configuration.

 Final Verdict